 For the most part, we’re going to be talking about the darker end of the low light spectrum.
 We’ll discuss as if it were after dusk or nighttime, and we’ll assume there is little to no natural light.

 What Influences Low Light Photography Quality?

 As for the image quality itself, it boils down to the sensor (as with most photography quality questions).
 The megapixels, while important, aren’t the determining factor here.
-The physical size of the sensor is a bigger contributor since that determines the maximum amount of light which can be taken in.
+The physical size of the sensor is a bigger contributor since that determines the maximum amount of light that gets taken in.

-We’ll be honest: traditional cameras beat out smartphones for low light photography almost every time.
+We’ll be honest: traditional cameras beat out smartphones for low light photography sometimes.
 The quality of a photograph taken in the dark largely depends on the sensor of the camera – and the bigger, bulkier cameras will invariably have a bigger and better sensor.